l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

 >
 >⁃ Toe

-When we reach Mollies Ridge Shelter, the first shelter of the Smokies, rain begins pouring down.
+Rain starts pouring down as we reach Mollies Ridge Shelter, the first shelter in the Smokies.
 I decide to stay; Silas pushes on to meet up with the rest of the group.
-A sign at the shelter helpfully points to water on one side, and the 'toilet area' down a minefield of a hill on the other.
+A sign at the shelter helpfully points to water on one side, and the 'toilet area' down the other.
+There are no privies in Tennessee, and the hill is a minefield of raised dirt piles.

+We string a tarp across the front of the shelter and hang our packs from the roof beam.
+Graffiti lines the walls.
+I spot one quote from the Lord of the Rings:

+>"It's a dangerous business, Frodo, going out of your door.
+You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to.”

 <figure>
     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day18-23/rainy_pack_wall.JPG"/>